Frequently Asked Questions about Ultrasonic Cleaners

 A variety of accessories are available to support the use of ultrasonic cleaners in the lab.
 Blending, dissolving and dispersing are facilitated when suspending samples in a water bath with a surfactant.
 Use Erlenmeyer flask holders, flask clamps, test tube holders or specially designed lids to hold beakers.
 If high bath temperatures are a concern a cooling coil attached to a cold water line serves as a heat exchanger to prevent the bath from heating up.

-What liquid do I use in an ultrasonic cleaner?
+What liquid should I put in an ultrasonic cleaner?

 Can you use tap water in an ultrasonic cleaner?